 SUSE Linux Server 10

-Note: You are currently viewing documentation for Moodle 2.5.
-Up-to-date documentation for the latest stable version of Moodle may be available here: SUSE Linux Server 10.
+Note: You are currently viewing documentation for Moodle 2.3.
+Up-to-date documentation for the latest stable version is available here: SUSE Linux Server 10.

 Building Moodle on SLES 10: Step by step directions